criticalhop/kalc/README.md

 ## Autopilot

-`kalc` can optimize your cluster in background, gradually increasing reliability by rebalancing and recucing cost by freeing nodes with low utilization.
+`kalc` can optimize your cluster in background, gradually increasing reliability by rebalancing and reducing cost by freeing nodes with low utilization.

 # Architecture